ABOUT

 Forming new identities in distant lands is part of my trans-generational pattern that informs my life and art practice.

-Some of these aspects can be seen throughout my art works in the form of the figure and the natural world.
+As an artist some of these experiences are translated visually in the form of the figure and the natural world.
 Flower motifs symbolise place of origin and are either stand alone images or imposed with the figure to represent a combination of somatic experience and place.